World Environment Day 2018: Meet the campaigners who are making your city plastic-free

 Virtually, all the plastic that has ever been created is still around with the exception of the one that is incinerated.
 While the need for plastic in our daily life is undeniable, what most people don’t realise is that we are actually making a choice between plastic and the planet.
 This leads us to ask ourselves, ”Is it really worth the convenience?”

 Plastic chemicals can be absorbed by the body and have been found to alter hormones and cause other potential health effects.
 This Environment Day, themed ”Beat Plastic Pollution” lays bare the pressing concern of plastic choking the environment.
-While the UN celebrates one of its most important days by spreading awareness and education on how plastic is a slow killer, here are some front-runners near you who are helping the world to be a plastic-free space.
+While the UN observes it by spreading awareness and education on how plastic is a slow killer, here are some front-runners near you who are helping the world to be a plastic-free space.

+ALSO READ: World Environment Day 2018: How fishing community in Kerala is bringing back PLASTIC from the sea

 Gearing up to celebrate the World Environment Day on June 5, Chintan Environmental Research and Action Group launched their #laststraw campaign against #patheticplastics.
 Besides educating people about the dangers of plastic via posters and pamphlets, Chintan has also established a plastics collection point, where potted plants can be exchanged for plastic things.
 They have also put up a pledge tree, where, as the name suggests, people can promise to break free of plastic.